JackHannnnnn/Amazon-Recommender-System/README.md

 ### Instructions

 #### 1. Download data
-You need to have 'data' directory in your HOME.
+You need to have download the data first and it will take several minutes..

 ```bash
 chmod +x download.sh; ./download.sh
 ```

-This will take several minutes.

 #### 2. Preprocess data and Create DB
 ```bash